Family law is a broad subject of legal practice, covering many facets and degrees of legal complexity.

 Family law is cerebral and not mechanical.
 Some people mistakenly think of legal representation as a service similar to a mechanic.

-The hourly costs for lawyers, whether in Toronto or anywhere else in Canada, can vary greatly with everything from $100 per hour to $650 per hour.
+The hourly costs for lawyers in Canada, can vary greatly with everything from $100 per hour to $650 per hour.
 When choosing a lawyer, this is rarely a time to be searching for a bargain.
-Generally, a Toronto family lawyer making upwards of $300/hour is one who has the experience, and that experience can save you far more in the long run.
+Generally, a family lawyer making upwards of $300/hour is one who has the experience, and that experience can save you far more in the long run.

 Having said that, our lawyers at Nussbaum Law charge anywhere between $275.00 to $440.00 (+HST) an hour, without compromising on the expertise and skills required to deal with your case.